atthom/opennorm/README.md

 This is not a preference.
 It is a hard constraint that governs every design decision.
 Complexity is hidden in the tooling, never exposed in the document.

-A lawyer who receives an OpenNorm document reads a clean, professional legal text.
-The formal machinery is invisible infrastructure underneath a human-readable surface.

 ### 2.2 The Single Source of Truth

 > **Every .md file is the source of truth.
-No hand-written Lean 4 files exist.**
+All generated code is derived from markdown.**

-All generated `.lean` files are outputs of the transpiler.
+All generated `.py` (OpenFisca), `.lean`, or other files are outputs.
 They are never edited directly.
-They are not committed as sources.
-If a `.lean` file is lost, it is regenerated from the `.md` source.
+If a generated file is lost, it is regenerated from the `.md` source.

-This applies to the stdlib as well.
-The universal deontic axioms that form the foundation of the formal system live in `stdlib/frameworks/universal/core.md`, not in a hand-written `Deontic.lean`.
-The transpiler generates the Lean 4 preamble from that file on every run.

 ### 2.3 Three Term States